|Cadair Idris, Wales (photo by Steve Rabone)|

 |Pilckem Ridge © IWM (Q 5730)|

-Ellis Evans was killed on 31 July 1917* at Pilckem Ridge; on 6 September, 1917, Hedd Wyn was announced as the winner of the Welsh National Eisteddfod’s prestigious poetry chair.
-When presenters learned that the poet had been killed in Flanders just five weeks earlier, they draped the chair in black.
+Ellis Evans was killed on 31 July 1917* at Pilckem Ridge; less than six weeks later, on 6 September 1917, Hedd Wyn was announced as the winner of the Welsh National Eisteddfod’s prestigious poetry chair.
+When presenters learned that the poet had been killed in Flanders, they draped the chair in black.
 Since then, the honour has been referred to as The Eisteddfod of the Black Chair.

 Here is Hedd Wyn’s poem “War”: